Mushroom and Bell Pepper Vegan Quesadillas

 Place the mushrooms in a medium skillet and layer the bell peppers on top of them.
 Add a small amount of water, cover, and steam until the mushrooms are done and the bell peppers are tender-crisp.
 Drain.

-Either way, cut each quesadilla into 4 equal wedges, allowing 2 wedges per serving, and eat out of hand.
+Once done, cut each quesadilla into 4 equal wedges, allowing 2 to 4 wedges per serving, and eat out of hand with extra salsa.